vesoft-inc/nebula-docs/community/README.md

 #### How to become a Maintainer of a Repository

 - Must be a Committer of the repository
+- Nominated by the PMC
-- Nominated by and obtained consensus approval from the PMC
+- Obtain consensus approval from the PMC

 See [Maintainer List](./maintainer-list.md) for the Maintainers of each repository.